coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 Discrete compilation is implemented as a part of the [`cl-quil/discrete` contrib module](https://github.com/quil-lang/quilc/tree/master/src/discrete) to quilc.

-We can repeat the compilation of the $M$ gate that we did before for the IBM chip instead for a made-up chip of two qubits that only supports the Clifford+T set.
+We can repeat the compilation of the $M$ operation that we did before for the IBM chip instead for a made-up chip of two qubits that only supports the Clifford+T set.
 (The output is reformatted into columns to fit the page.)

 ```
 $ echo 'PRAGMA TOLERANCE "0.001"; XY(pi/3) 1 0' | ./quilc --isa 4Q-cliffordt